 Ready for some more switching at Portage, in addition to my first post?
-While I know I have a 1976 black & white photo of 6569 somewhere, I think I removed it from my album page for a modelling project.
-The next-oldest I have is one I took on August 18, 1978 (above).
+The next-oldest photo of CP 6569 I have is one I took on August 18, 1978 (above).
 An eastbound is approaching Portage's CP station, and the head-end trainman is on the front porch ready to pick up orders.
 SD's 5762-5533 lead the train, and there's some TOFC visible on the head-end.
 Simmering nearby is 6569, waiting patiently.
 Note the lighting and platform for the convenience of the Canadian's passengers, before it switched to CN lines through Portage.
 Here are some excellent views of 6569 in July 1982, taken by Brian Schuff:

 In its shady glen across from the CP station, north side, looking west (above) with a CN freight just visible to the left of the shed, in the background.
 Also on the switcher's north side, looking east, with the CP yard visible in the background (below):